nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **CLI**: Command Line Interface that processes user's commands to a computer program

 --------------------------------------------------------------------------------------------------------------------